WELCOME TO OUR MODEL RAILWAY!

 These pages detail the construction of our N Gauge Model Railway layout and some of the ideas behind it.

-Please feel free to skip the boring bits and use the buttons on the left to navigate if you start to nod off . . .
+Please feel free to skip the boring bits and use the buttons above to navigate if you start to nod off . . .

 Why model railways?